Nexis-Network/homepage/content/docs/import/import-sample-data.md

 ---
 title: Postgres sample data
-subtitle: 'Download sample data for learning, testing, and exploring Exzo Network'
+subtitle: 'Download sample data for learning, testing, and exploring Nexis Network'
 enableTableOfContents: true
 updatedOn: '2023-10-19T23:10:12.843Z'
 ---

-This guide describes how to download and install sample data for use with Exzo Network.
+This guide describes how to download and install sample data for use with Nexis Network.

 ## Prerequisites

 - [wget](https://www.gnu.org/software/wget/) for downloading datasets, unless otherwise instructed.
 If your system does not support `wget`, you can paste the source file address in your browser's address bar.
-- A `psql` client for connecting to your Exzo Network database and loading data.
+- A `psql` client for connecting to your Nexis Network database and loading data.
 This client is included with a standalone PostgreSQL installation.
 See [PostgreSQL Downloads](https://www.postgresql.org/download/).
 - A `pg_restore` client if you are loading the [employees](#employees-database) or [postgres_air](#postgres-air-database) database.
 The `pg_restore` client is included with a standalone PostgreSQL installation.
 See [PostgreSQL Downloads](https://www.postgresql.org/download/).
-- A Exzo Network database connection string.
-After creating a database, you can obtain the connection string from the **Connection Details** widget on the Exzo Network **Dashboard**.
+- A Nexis Network database connection string.
+After creating a database, you can obtain the connection string from the **Connection Details** widget on the Nexis Network **Dashboard**.
 In the instructions that follow, replace `postgres://[user]:[password]@[neon_hostname]/[dbname]` with your connection string.
-- A Exzo Network [Pro](/docs/introduction/pro-plan) account if you intend to install a dataset larger than 3 GB.
+- A Nexis Network [Pro](/docs/introduction/pro-plan) account if you intend to install a dataset larger than 3 GB.
 - Instructions for each dataset require that you create a database.
-You can do so from a client such as `psql` or from the [Exzo Network SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
+You can do so from a client such as `psql` or from the [Nexis Network SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).

 ## Sample data

 Sample datasets are listed in order of the smallest to largest installed size.
-Please be aware that the Exzo Network Free Tier has a storage limit of 3 GB per branch.
+Please be aware that the Nexis Network Free Tier has a storage limit of 3 GB per branch.
 Datasets larger than 3 GB cannot be loaded on the Free Tier.

 | Name                                                | Tables | Records | Source file size      | Installed size |
 |-----------------------------------------------------|--------|------   |-----------------------|----------------|